Extramural Proposal Development Fund

-Click here for printable UH Hilo Research Council Extramural Proposal Development Award instructions.
-There is a three-page application form that must be completed and sent to your department chair, division chair (if applicable), and dean/director for their recommendation and approval.
-THIS FORM MUST BE FILLED OUT USING EITHER ADOBE ACROBAT OR ADOBE READER (free download).
-DO NOT OPEN THIS FORM WITH ANY OTHER APPLICATION.
-Incorrectly formatted forms will not be accepted.
-It is up to the applicant to see that Department Chairs and Deans fill out this form correctly.
+The application form must be completed and sent to your department chair, division chair (if applicable), and dean/director for their recommendation and approval.
+This form must be completed using word processing software (no hand-written applications please).
+Incorrectly completed forms will not be accepted.
+It is up to the applicant to ensure that Department/Division Chairs and Deans have reviewed and signed.

-The applicant must also give a title for the proposed grant along with a short summary of the grant topic.
-This summary is only a paragraph long, but must be a well written, concise description of your grant topic.
-The proposal will be evaluated on the basis of this paragraph, your past grant activity, and the support of your department/college.
-The council strongly encourages untenured faculty that may have little or no experience to apply along with more experienced faculty.
-The council is very supportive of helping develop early career faculty.
-In addition, the council also encourages those that have previously obtained extramural funding as well as faculty who have been without support and are looking to re-establish grant funding.
+The applicant must provide a title for the proposed grant along with a short summary of the grant topic.
+This summary must be three paragraphs and be a well-written, concise description of your grant topic.
+The summary must include a brief description of the proposed research, intellectual merits, and broader impacts.
+The applicant must be PI on proposal or co-PI with 50+% of proposal development.
+Collaborative proposals by two or more UHH co-PIs are encouraged.
+The proposal will be evaluated on the basis of your summary, present/past grant activity, submitted proposals, potential for success, publications, presentations, and the support of your department/college.
+The Council strongly encourages untenured faculty that may have little or no experience to apply along with more experienced faculty (a faculty mentor is greatly encouraged).
+The Council is very supportive of helping develop early career faculty.
+Additionally, the Council encourages those that have previously obtained extramural funding as well as faculty who have been without support and are looking to re-establish grant funding.

 The Research Council will provide funds to reimburse the department/college for hiring a lecturer to replace a three-credit-hour course for one semester.
-In return, the applicant is obligated to submit a grant proposal for extramural funding during the year following the end of the course release.
-Applicants who have submitted Seed Money Grant proposals or have been awarded a Seed Money Grant in the past are encouraged to apply for funding to assist in turning their Seed Money Grant proposal into an extramural grant application.
+In return, the applicant is obligated to submit a grant proposal for extramural funding within 12 months following the beginning of the course release.
+Applicants who have submitted Seed Money Grant proposals or have been awarded a Seed Money Grant in the past are encouraged to apply for funding to assist in developing their Seed Money Grant results into an extramural grant application.
 The Research Council will also consider applications for funding to improve a previously submitted extramural grant proposal that showed promise but was not funded upon the initial application (many grant applicants are unsuccessful on their first try, but are successful upon subsequent submissions).